Lorti/manu.ninja/src/posts/2020-06-23-microfrontends.md

 As our system's architecture evolves and orchestration / module federation becomes an industry standard we will challenge and rethink our approach.
 We prefer tried and tested solutions, not jumping on everything new, and choose the simplest thing that works for what we're trying to accomplish.

-In the next month we'll release a follow-up article with a full microfrontends coding example using this approach.
+If you have any thoughts or questions please ask me on [Twitter](https://twitter.com/manuelwieser) or write an email to [manuel.timelthaler@karriere.at](mailto:manuel.timelthaler@karriere.at).
 There's also a list of links at the end of this article, if you want to dive deeper into microfrontends.

-If you have any thoughts or questions please ask me on [Twitter](https://twitter.com/manuelwieser) or write an email to [manuel.wieser@karriere.at](mailto:manuel.wieser@karriere.at).
 Also we're always on the lookout for talented people.
 So, if you find this topic interesting, why not have a chat about joining our team?

 ## Sources